AElfProject/aelf-docs/docs/quick-start/advance-tutorials/nft-indexer/_frontend_nft_form.md

 ```

 #### Here's what the function does:
-1. Initializes a new form variable with default values needed to create a nft.
+1. Initializes a new form variable with default values needed to create an NFT.
 2. Fields include: `tokenName` , `symbol` , `totalSupply` , and `decimals`.
 Now the form is ready for users to fill in the necessary details for their NFT function interaction.